 With its action plan, the SPIN predicts to boost the irrigation sub-sector with an increase of 5 600 ha of irrigated perimeters annually or 56 000 ha by 2025.
 For the Niger, the pilot project on "Enhancing resilience of agriculture to climate change to support food security in Niger, through modern irrigation techniques" should help to draw lessons that will better guide the small-scale irrigation with the solar pump, drip system and the California network.
-So, to contribute to the objectives of the SPIN, a large scale project will be prepared and implemented to reach the majority of vulnerable populations capable of using modern irrigation techniques.
-The solutions proposed by the lessons learned will be taken into account.
-The case of private sector will be strengthened to promote agricultural enterprises.
+So, to contribute to the objectives of the SPIN, a large scale project will be developed to reach the majority of vulnerable populations able to use modern irrigation techniques.
+This large scale project proposal will build on the lessons learned from the execution of the present project.
+The solutions proposed by the lessons learned will be taken into account in the preparation of the large scale project.